mateuszkulapl/spectra-one/readme.txt

 * New: Direct link to edit template for page and post inside the admin bar.
 * New: Blend header patterns.
 * New: Hero page and post pattern.
+* New: Added comments and featured image support for pages.
 * Update: Removed unnecessary parameters in theme.json.
 * Update: Front page and related patterns.
 * Update: Global style variations.
 * Update: Post title section for all default templates
 * Update: Header left menu pattern
 * Update: Spectra plugin install banner UI.
-* Fix: Footer alignment issue when less content is added on page / post.
+* Fix: Footer alignment issue when less content is added on page and post.
+* Fix: Post meta values getting saved in database even if not selected for page and post.

 = 0.0.5 =